dpavon-g/EzDeploy/README.md

 ## Delete the deployment volumes:

-With this command you will kill al the docker containers and delete all the volumes associated to a deployment.
+With this command you will kill all the docker containers and delete all the volumes associated to a deployment.

 ```$ docker-compose down -v```